Menu

 Delays in arrests

 If States are unable to make an arrest, the Court calls for support and broader cooperation to this end.
-For example, the arrest warrant for Mr Joseph Kony, alleged Commander-in-Chief of the Lord\'s Resistance Army (LRA) (pictured here), was issued in 2005.
+For example, the arrest warrant for Mr Joseph Kony, alleged Commander-in-Chief of the Lord's Resistance Army (LRA) (pictured here), was issued in 2005.
 Though efforts have been made for his arrest, the suspect is still at large.
 Photo: AP/Reporters/STR

-If States do not cooperate to arrest and transfer a person, the Judges may inform the Assembly of States Parties and the United Nations Security Council to take appropriate measures in order to ensure cooperation, as in the cases of non-cooperation regarding the 2009 and 2010 arrest warrants for Mr Omar Al Bashir, President of Sudan (pictured here).
+If States do not cooperate to arrest and transfer a person, the Judges may inform the Assembly of States Parties and the United Nations Security Council to take appropriate measures in order to ensure cooperation, as in the cases of non-cooperation regarding the 2009 and 2010 arrest warrants for Mr Omar Al Bashir, the then President of Sudan (pictured here).
 Photo: AP/Reporters/Stuart Price

 Valid for life